uw-biorobotics/IKBT/README.md

 that FK and IK solutions seem correct, latex output is correct and shows all versions.
 A new section in the Latex output also gives generic "textbook" style solutions without all the solution set permutations.

+* New solution version system fully integrated with Latex, Cpp, and Python generation outputs.

 * The new approach to solution sets is explained in a document IKdocs/solExample.pdf.